Flying shuttle

 The flying shuttle or fly shuttle is a type of weaving shuttle.
 It was a pivotal advancement in the mechanisation of weaving during the initial stages of the Industrial Revolution, and facilitated the weaving of considerably broader fabrics, enabling the production of wider textiles.
-Moreover, its mechanical implementation paved the way for the introduction of automatic machine looms.
+Moreover, its mechanical implementation enabled the introduction of automatic machine looms.

 The brainchild of John Kay, the flying shuttle received a patent in the year 1733 during the Industrial Revolution.
 Its implementation brought about an acceleration of the previously manual weaving process and resulted in a significant reduction in the required labour force.
 Formerly, a broad-cloth loom necessitated the presence of a weaver on each side, but with the advent of the flying shuttle, a solitary operator could handle the task proficiently.

 Prior to this breakthrough, the textile industry relied upon the coordination of four spinners to support a single weaver.
 The widespread adoption of the flying shuttle by the 1750s dramatically exacerbated this labour imbalance, marking a notable shift in textile production dynamics.